 I grew up in a sunny kitchen where doughnuts were a sacred treat.
 Everyone around here loved them.
 My grandma always said doughnuts were sweeter when shared.
 Many folks wonder: Is it better to bake or fry doughnuts?
 This question stirs up big feelings.
 Some worry about fat, and others want that crisp bite.

-We’ll talk about bake or fry doughnuts right now.
+We’ll talk about baking or frying doughnuts right now.
 There is plenty to cover, from calorie counts to kitchen tips.
 This matters, because doughnuts can be as healthy or as rich as you want.
 Let’s see how each method affects texture, flavor, and time.
 And we’ll dig into their history, too.

 The History of Doughnut Preparation Methods